marcus-crane/utf9k/content/blog/2022-02-10--plex-tidal-together/index.md

 While looking into whether I could pull session information out of Tidal to address the API point, I realised that it doesn't really have a concept of a current session.
 For example, if I play a song in the Tidal iOS app, the Tidal desktop client has no knowledge of it unlike Spotify.
 This doesn't reflect in the API either, at least from the calls I could see it making.

+### Artists I like

+This basically boils down to Failure who I previously mentioned and [Ed Harrison](https://edharrison.bandcamp.com/) given I listen to the Neotokyo OST a lot.
+Apparently Ed was my #1 artist in 2020 (according to Spotify Wrapped) with just over 2000 minutes (33.3 hours) which is... pretty bad.

+### Apple Music

+It has both Failure and Ed Harrison's catalogue.

+### Tidal

+It has Failure and some of Ed Harrison's catalogue but not NeoTokyo.
+Honestly, this was a bit of a death blow for me with Tidal.

 [^subsidy]: On lower plans, they usually pay for half and you just pay the remainder.
 It shows as an addon to your mobile plan but it's a little more fiddly to setup than the higher data plan which just pays for the whole thing.
 If you use Spotify (as I did), it's easy to write off an upgrade to the highest plan as being the same plan + a Spotify sub which you'd have purchased anyway.

 [^cafe]: Funnily enough, the first time I heard a Spotify ad was actually at a cafe that was using Spotify's free version.
 I'm not entirely sure that's legal but damn, those ads really are annoying.